This post may contain affiliate links. Please read my disclosure.

 What are Marrow Bones?

 Bone marrow is the soft, fatty tissue located on the inside of many bones.
 It has tons of nutrients and collagen, which are all wonderful health benefits.
+Read more about the benefits of bone marrow.

-Place the bones in a large container and add 1 teaspoon of coarse sea salt for every cup of water.
+Place the beef bones in a large container and add 1 teaspoon of coarse sea salt for every cup of water.
 Water should be covering the bones.

 Refrigerate for 12-24 hours, changing the salt water every 4-6 hours.
+This helps get rid of any impurities.

-Drain them and pat them dry.
+Drain them and pat them dry with paper towels.

-Preheat your oven to 450F degrees.
+Preheat your oven to 450°F.

 Insert a skewer or small knife in the middle - it should go through very easily, like warm butter.
+You can also use a thermometer to test for doneness - it should be about 145°F.

 Let sit for about 5 minutes or until cool enough to touch.